Tailormap/tailormap-viewer/README.md

 ## Running with Docker Compose

 Use Docker Compose to build, push and run images.

-Requires a Docker compose version supporting version 3.9 of the compose specification (profiles).
-Do not use 1.25 included in some Ubuntu repositories.
-Download version 1.28.5 (later version like 1.29.2 may give OpenSSL conflict if server uses Ubuntu 20.04 LTS included Docker packages).
-Or better yet use the docker compose (v2) plugin.

-Note that you may need to set the environment variable `COMPOSE_DOCKER_CLI_BUILD` to `0` if you get an error like `ERRO[0000] Can't close tar writer: io: read/write on closed pipe`.
+It is best to use the Docker Compose (v2) plugin using the `docker compose` command, but
+Python version (`docker-compose` command) may also work.

 ### Running a full Tailormap stack

 A full stack also runs configuration database, backend api and administration interface containers.
-The Angular frontend in this repository is build and put in a Nginx webserver container and serves as the main entry point.
-It reverse proxies the the `/api/` and `/admin/` paths.
+The Angular frontend in this repository is built and put in a Nginx webserver container to serve as the main entry point.
+It reverse proxies the `/api/` and `/admin/` paths.
 Run the stack using:

 `docker compose --profile http --profile full up -d`

 Go to http://localhost/ for the viewer and http://localhost/admin/ for administration.
-During the first startup you might see some exceptions connecting to the database while this is being initialized, these are harmless as it will be retried later, although you may need to restart the admin container using `docker compose --profile http --profile restart admin`.
+During the first startup you might see some exceptions connecting to the database while this is being initialized -- these are harmless as it will be retried later, although you may need to restart the admin container using `docker compose --profile http --profile restart admin`.

 The build configuration for the `db` container for the configuration database (with preloaded data) is also in this repository.
-The `api` and `admin` containers are the snapshot-tagged versions, which get updated in the registry automatically.
+The `api` and `admin` containers are the snapshot-tagged versions by default, which get updated in the registry automatically.
 If you want to update your running containers, execute:

 - `docker compose --profile http --profile full pull` to pull new images